DavidRandallPeters/3DModeling/3D_001_UVMapping.md

 That's it for now!

-Next time, we'll get export our models, get them into Substance Painter and get into the fun stuff.
+Next time, we'll export our models (high-poly and low-poly), get them into Substance Painter and hit the fun stuff.

 <br><br>